david-pizzi-cg/github-ai-workflow-demo/README.md

 ## Prerequisites

 - **VS Code with GitHub Copilot**: AI development assistant ready for guided workflows
-- **GitHub Copilot Pro or higher**: Required for Stage 2 (Copilot Coding Agent).
-Free plan covers Stage 1 and 3 only.
-See [GitHub Copilot Plans](https://docs.github.com/en/copilot/get-started/plans#agents)
-- **Claude Sonnet 4 or higher recommended**: This demo was created and tested using Claude Sonnet 4.
-Other models may exhibit different behaviour and produce varying results
 - **GitHub MCP Server configured**: For seamless GitHub operations from VS Code
 - **Live Server extension installed**: OPTIONAL - to visualise the bug and fix
 - **Git repository connected to GitHub**: With appropriate permissions for issues and PRs

+> **⚠️ Important Requirements:**
+>
+> - **Claude Sonnet 4 or higher recommended**: This demo was created and tested using Claude Sonnet 4.
+For best results and consistent behaviour matching the documented workflow, use Claude Sonnet 4 or higher.
+Other language models may produce different results and behaviours.
+>
+> - **GitHub Copilot Pro required for Stage 2**: Stage 2 (Copilot Coding Agent) requires **GitHub Copilot Pro** or higher (Pro+, Business, or Enterprise).
+The free Copilot plan does not include this capability and only covers Stage 1 and Stage 3.
+See [GitHub Copilot Plans](https://docs.github.com/en/copilot/get-started/plans#agents) for details.

 ### 🔧 MCP Server Setup